Middle Fork River Expeditions

 We get up just before dawn to ride our shikaras to the morning vegetable market, a pageant of sound and color.
 In the quiet of dawn, the noisy life of the market seems even more vibrant.
 We paddle back to the houseboats, enjoy breakfast aboard, then head back to dry land.

-On the way our way out of town to the mountains, we’ll visit one of the Mughal Gardens with their terraced lawns, cascading fountains, and palette-bright flowerbeds.
+We’ll visit one of the Mughal Gardens with their terraced lawns, cascading fountains, and palette-bright flowerbeds.
 The Nishat Bagh (Garden of Bliss) was designed in 1633 by Asaf Khan, the brother of Empress Nur Jahan, and features terraced layers with water channels flowing down its center.
 The larger and most elaborate garden of the Mughals is the Shalimar Bagh (Abode of Love), laid out by Emperor Jahangir for his wife Nur Jahan.
 On the topmost terrace is the pavilion reserved for the royal visitors.
 Supported by stunning black marble pillars, the pavilion had tiny niches that were used to keep fragrant flowers in the day and light up the pavilion with lamps at night.

 All meals—D’zojila Hotel or similar

-DAY 4, Aug 21 ~ Rangdum (13,100’)
+DAY 6, Aug 21 Remala ~ (11,930’)

 All meals—Camp